Updated: Dec 8, 2020

 Perhaps we just need to see what evolves during the next phase of the publishing revolution.
 It will always be a game of connecting authors with readers.
 The scary part is that literary agents now favour authors with large ebook audiences, a fact that query writers are advised to state upfront (Have you ever self-published?
 How many books did you sell?
 What is your Twitter handle?
 What is your Wattpad handle?).
 They troll the free platforms for books that start out as fan fiction with large follower bases, which isn't hard to accomplish if your focus is graphic depictions of sex with Harry Styles on almost any teen-oriented platform.
 In fact, it was through this process that Fifty Shades got to be the blockbuster it is today.

-Personally, I still visit bookstores and purchase many more hard copy books than ebooks.
+I'm a bibliophile.
+I still visit bookstores and purchase many more hard copy books than ebooks.
 The experience is more satisfying and there's some human contact there as well.
 Browsing the book racks, I sometimes doubt that Hardy, Tolstoy, Hemingway, or F. Scott Fitzgerald would have become household words if they’d launched their careers on Amazon KDP.

 Readers’ comments and criticisms are very welcome.
 Come on.
 Prove me wrong!!!